-In the year 2020 global warming will be the study theme in all our camps.
+In the year 2021 global warming and marine plastics will be the study themes in all our camps.
 Each working day the volunteers will have study sessions and practical training on how to reduce our personal impact on climate change.

-English is the spoken language in our camps.
 Volunteers are required to have at least a basic knowledge of the English language.
-Should the language requirements be higher, this will be specified in the workcamp description.

 WF Iceland will organize for its volunteers reasonably-priced weekend excursions with professional drivers to some of the most popular, beautiful areas and natural wonders that Iceland has to offer.
 To see the excursions, press here.

-Veraldarvinir provides a third part liability during the duration of the camp.
+Veraldarvinir provides a third-party liability during the duration of the camp.
 WF Iceland does not provide volunteers with a medical insurance.
 Therefore, we strongly recommend that the volunteers purchase an insurance for their stay here in Iceland.
 European volunteers should bring their European Health Cards (former E111).

 Some practical matters: